Project Intake Form Best Practices + Examples

 Many companies cannot begin working on a project without specific requirements set in stone.
 Those selling recurring services also need new information regularly as their clients request regularly changing project types.

-Next steps after intake form data submission
+Next steps in your intake form process

 Once you’ve successfully set up your intake forms, what are the next steps?
 While those come down to the way you handle your business, here are a few ideas: